 o Includes HVR1 and HVR2 + HVR2 matches.

 o HVR1+HVR2 matches are related within the past 28

 o Store your DNA for free so that you can upgrade the tests in

 o NO subscriptions fees.

 (mitochondria DNA) is inherited from the mother by both sons and daughters, but

-only the female can pass it to her children.
+only the daughters can pass it to her children.

 matches and ancestral origins depend on how your DNA compares to the FTDNA